kubedb/docs/docs/guides/mongodb/gitops/gitops.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# GitOps Elasticsearch using KubeDB GitOps Operator
+# GitOps MongoDB using KubeDB GitOps Operator

-This guide will show you how to use `KubeDB` GitOps operator to create Elasticsearch database and manage updates using GitOps workflow.
+This guide will show you how to use `KubeDB` GitOps operator to create MongoDB database and manage updates using GitOps workflow.

 ## Before You Begin